UPPS 04.04.55 - Recognition of Faculty and Staff Organizations

 are compatible with the mission of the university.

-A faculty or staff organization may not state or suggest that it acts with the authority as an agent of Texas State.
+A faculty or staff organization may not state or suggest that it acts with the authority as an agent of the university.
 Each organization is a separate entity and not a part of the university itself.
 The university will act as a co-sponsor of an organization’s activities only upon express written agreement to act as co-sponsor.
 Members of an organization should state or imply university co-sponsorship of an activity only with the express written permission of the university.
 A faculty or staff organization may not use the university’s tax identification number for its purposes.

-Texas State is not responsible for any obligation, including legal and financial obligations of any faculty or staff organization, even if the organization is recognized under this policy.
+The university is not responsible for any obligation, including legal and financial obligations of any faculty or staff organization, even if the organization is recognized under this policy.

 ADVANTAGES OF AND LIMITATIONS TO UNIVERSITY RECOGNITION